refinedev/refine/documentation/blog/2024-12-20-mui-select.md

 ## Advanced Styling with Material UI Select

-Material UI Select has more detailed customisation with the sx prop and themes.
+Material UI Select has more detailed customization with the sx prop and themes.
 On this page you can show how to:

 - Override default styles for hover, focus, and selected states.
 - Integrate custom themes to maintain consistent styling throughout the application.